Conor Pass (horse): 1974: four-year-old season

 Conor Pass began his third campaign with two defeats but then returned to form in the Group 2 Player-Wills Stakes over ten furlongs at Leopardstown in June, winning by one and a half lengths from the three-year-old filly Silk Buds.
 He was then sent to England for the Coronation Cup at Epsom Downs Racecourse and finished last of the five runners behind Buoy.
 In July at Leopardstown he was dropped back in distance for a race over nine furlongs at Leopardstoen, beating Spanish Doubloon by two and a half lengths.
 He returned to England later that month for the King George VI and Queen Elizabeth Stakes but looked to be "out of his depth" as he finished unplaced behind Dahlia.
 He was beaten in his last four races that year but did finish runner-up to Richard Grenville in the Blandford Stakes and also ran second under a weight of 145 pounds in a handicap at Leopardstown.
 He was rated 115 by Timeform at the end of the year.

 Stud record

 At the end of his racing career Conor Pass was exported to become a breeding stallion in Poland.
-The best of his offspring were probably Dżudo winner the Group 1 Copa de Oro de San Sebastian, Maracana (Polish 1,000 Guineas and Polish Oaks) and Dixieland, a successful racehorse and sire.
+The best of his offspring were probably Dżudo, winner of the Group 1 Copa de Oro de San Sebastian, Maracana (Polish 1,000 Guineas and Polish Oaks) and Dixieland, a successful racehorse and sire.